pwilmart/Metaplastic-BC_PXD014414/README.md

 There were 266,723 scans that passed the filtering thresholds.
 The publication reported 251,305 "peptides" (probably PSMs).
 The PAW processing had about 6% more identified PSMs.
 Further comparisons break down due to different protein inference choices.
 The PAW protein numbers were 5,330 after basic parsimony steps at 2 peptides/protein/plex.
 The publication reported 5,798 proteins, but likely included single peptide per protein identifications.

 The publication's TMT integrator processing yielded 5,635 quantifiable proteins; however, there was considerable missing data that required imputation with their approach.
-The IRS method restricted to quantifiable proteins to those seen in each plex and that was 4,132 proteins for the PAW analysis.
+The IRS method restricts the quantifiable proteins to those seen in each plex, and that was 4,132 proteins for the PAW analysis.
 Those proteins (81% of the total number) account for 99.55% of the total intensities.
 Those 4,132 proteins only have 0.2% missing values.
 The 955 proteins not seen in all plexes (0.45% of the total intensity) have 98% of all the missing data points.

 ---